jbenatem/microsoftbotframework-directline/README.md

 # microsoftbotframework-directline
-In this repository I save the code of a Microsoft Bot Framework direct line chat frontend component created with different javascripts tools.
+In this repository I save the code of a Microsoft Bot Framework direct line chat component created with different javascript tools.